 - Acting or improv comedy classes

 You'll notice that these activities force you to get out of the house, be active, and be involved in interesting hobbies.
-I'm not saying for a second that everyone who enjoys alcohol is boring and one-dimensional, but when your 'go to' way to hang out with your friends to sit around and drink with them, you can get into a rut where that's all you do.
-As a non-drinker you'll need to have more going on hobby-wise, which is hardly a bad thing.
+I'm not saying for a second that everyone who enjoys alcohol is boring and one-dimensional, but when your go-to way to hang out with your friends to sit around and drink with them, you can get into a rut where that's all you do.
+As a non-drinker you'll often need to have more going on hobby-wise, which is hardly a bad thing.

 Aside from focusing your social life more around hobbies and activities, realize you're going to be doing more things during the times when people aren't usually drinking.
 That means during the day and weekday evenings, and not on Friday and Saturday nights.
 It's not that you can't do any sober activities during those times if you have the right group of friends, but just accept not as many doors will be open.
-If you spend all Saturday hiking with some friends, grab a quick dinner with them on your way back to the city, then head home and relax in the evening, consider that day a success.
-Don't feel you're lame or missing out because you don't have plans during the weekend evenings, when everyone is 'supposed' to have plans.
+If you spend all Saturday hiking with some buddies, grab a quick dinner with them on your way back to the city, then head home and relax in the evening, consider that day a success.
+Don't feel you're lame or missing out because you don't have plans during the weekend evenings, when everyone is "supposed" to have something booked.